Looking for paradise? Lime Caye might be Belize’s best-kept island secret!

 But not before a raging thunderstorm whipped it’s way over the island, forcing everyone to seek shelter for thirty minutes.

 Apparently, the island was not through with us yet.

-Midway through our 90-minute boat ride back to Punta Gorda, a pod of dolphins intercepted us, frolicking around the skiff for a short while before swimming off into the distance.
+About midway along our route, we encountered a pod of dolphins frolicking around the skiff for about ten minutes before swimming off into the distance.